WE WILL FIGHT FOR YOUR RECOVERY

 When it comes to injuries sustained by adult trespassers, the legal landscape becomes more complex.
 In New Mexico, property owners generally owe a lesser duty of care to adult trespassers compared to lawful visitors or invited guests.
 While you cannot intentionally cause harm to trespassers, you are not obligated to ensure their safety or warn them about potential dangers on your property.

 However, there are exceptions to this general rule.
 If you are aware of the presence of adult trespassers on your property, you may have a duty to warn them of any known dangers or hazardous conditions that could cause serious harm.
+A property owner’s negligence can lead to liability if they fail to warn known trespassers of such dangers.
 Additionally, if you act recklessly or engage in willful misconduct that directly causes harm to a trespasser, you may be held liable for their injuries.
+Self-defense can also be a factor in cases where the property owner uses force against an intruder.

 Protecting Your Rights and Reducing Liability as a Property Owner in New Mexico

 Dealing with personal injury incidents on your property can be overwhelming and legally complex.
+Property owners may face liability claims for injuries on their property.
 If you had an intruder suffer a personal injury on your property in New Mexico, we can help.
 At Dominguez Law, we work with compassion and aggression to safeguard your interests and help you make informed decisions regarding your legal obligations.
+An insurance company may be involved in handling liability claims and negotiating settlements.
+Property owners may need legal representation to handle a premises liability claim.